Mailu/Mailu/docs/swarm/1.5/README.md

-# Install Mailu master on kubernetes
+# Install Mailu on a docker swarm

 ## Prequisites